 We usually learn Maths and English (including phonics and spellings) in the mornings and foundation subjects in the afternoons.

-In Maths lessons, we use a combination of the Maths No Problem and White Rose schemes of work to support fluency, reasoning and problem-solving in all areas of the subject.
+In Maths lessons, we use the White Rose scheme of work to support fluency, reasoning and problem-solving in all areas of the subject.
 Homework each Friday is linked to our maths learning.

-All children in KS1 have weekly spellings, which we take home on Wednesday to learn for our spelling test the following week (spare spellings sheets can be downloaded below).
-Miss Lilly, Mrs Moore and Mrs Shepperson use the results to assess how well phonics knowledge is embedded and which sounds/common exception words need more practise.
+All children in KS1 have weekly spellings, which we send home on Wednesdays to learn for our spelling test the following week.
+Miss Lilly, Mrs Ward and Mrs Shepperson use the results to assess how well phonics knowledge is embedded and which sounds/common exception words need more practice.